First quarter 2026 total revenues were US$72.4 million, an 8% decrease compared to the first quarter 2025

 About Pharming Group N.V.

 Pharming Group N.V.
 (EURONEXT Amsterdam: PHARM/Nasdaq: PHAR) is a global biopharmaceutical company dedicated to transforming the lives of patients with rare, debilitating, and life-threatening diseases.
-Pharming is commercializing and developing an innovative portfolio of protein replacement therapies and precision medicines, including small molecules and biologics.
-Pharming is headquartered in Leiden, the Netherlands, and has employees around the globe who serve patients in over 30 markets in North America, Europe, the Middle East, Africa, and Asia-Pacific.
+We develop and commercialize innovative medicines, including small molecules and biologics.
+Pharming is headquartered in Leiden, the Netherlands, with U.S. and European operations.

 Forward-looking Statements